-A plugin is simply software that adds functions to your website.
+A plugin is simply software that adds new functions to your website.
 A WordPress plugin is designed specifically to work with the WordPress content management system (CMS) and can be sourced from the dashboard area of your website, through a general online search, or from the WordPress website.

 Generally, plugins are free with paid options available usually for more complex plugins that provide a higher level of functionality.

 The best plugins are regularly updated to improve their operation, address issues, and work with new versions of WordPress after they are released.